eventespresso/event-espresso-core/README.md

 EE4 core
 ===================
 Note: for non stable versions.
-We currently use minor versioning numbers such as (4.1.{branch}.125) for rapid development occuring.
-On stable branches, minor versions represent minor releases i.e. (4.1.1.p) that typically don't include new features.
-Releases including new features bump the second number (i.e. 4.1.1 -> 4.2.0 ).
-The string appended to the end of the version represents what major branch the code is based off.
-In the list below we **do not** include minor version numbers.
+We currently use minor versioning numbers such as (4.1.rc.125) for rapid development occuring.
+On master, minor versions represent minor releases i.e. (4.1.1.p) that typically don't include new features.
+Releases including new features bump the second number (i.e. 4.1.1 -> 4.2.0 ).  "rc" in the version number indicates that it is a non-released version.  "p" in the versino number indicates a released version (usually only tags will have .p) In the list below we **do not** include minor version numbers.

->Note: Beginning with 4.7.0 our dev process is going to be changing a little bit.
-We'll update this readme.md when it happens.
-But for now, take note that development branch is being dropped from the main branches list.

 ***

 **Current Stable Version:** 4.4.x.p

-**Current Beta Version:** 4.5.0.beta.xxx

-**Current Alpha Version:** 4.6.0.dev.xxx

 ***